SantinoCastagno/SantinoCastagno/README.md

 ## About Me

-I am currently finishing my degree and working as a full-stack web developer.
+I am currently finishing my degree and working as a developer.
 My journey as a developer has given me the opportunity to gain hands-on experience with both frontend and backend technologies, as well as delve into exciting fields like deep learning.

 ### Key Skills